albertz/python-preloaded/README.md

 of CPython + preloaded libraries alive in the background, and once we need a new instance, we just pick one from the pool.

+This shares a lot of logic with the fork server.
+The main difference basically is that we use `subprocess.Popen` instead of `os.fork`.

 (Currently not implemented)